UAE's Centurion Investments raises stake in NMC by 4.9 percent

-ABU DHABI NMC Health (NMC.L), the London-listed and United Arab Emirates-based healthcare provider, said on Saturday its shareholder Centurion Investments had raised its stake in NMC by 4.9 percent.
+ABU DHABI (Reuters) - NMC Health (NMC.L), the London-listed and United Arab Emirates-based healthcare provider, said on Saturday its shareholder Centurion Investments had raised its stake in NMC by 4.9 percent.

 Centurion Investments has acquired 10 million shares, representing 4.9 percent of the issued capital of NMC from B.R.
 Shetty, also a shareholder in NMC, a company statement said.